mradulsingh0223/videoplayer/README.md

 # React Native Video Player
-This is an implementaion of video player in react native.
-You can check the complete tutorial [here](https://youtu.be/2hgLnBZZVIc).
+This is a video player in react native.
 ### Features
 - Custom controls
 - Seekbar enabled